HomeGuidesAPI ReferenceChangelog

 NameTypeDescription

-statusStringPossible values are: success and error
+statusStringPossible values: success or error

-typeStringResource (sometimes called the Object) type
+typeStringResource (sometimes called Object) type

 Response Payload Changes